What Size Ceiling Fan Do I Need?

 If your ceiling fan will not start, use the steps below to determine cause of the problem:

 What is the Proper Ceiling Fan Direction?

-Ceiling fans are the must-have home appliance for the summer, but did you know ceiling fans also come in handy during the fall and winter months?
-Changing your ceiling fans's direction during the summer and winter not only makes you feel comfier, but it also allows you to adjust the thermostat by a few degrees and give your ac or heating unit a much needed break (your wallet will also get some much-needed rest, trust us).
-Here's everything you need to know about changing your ceiling fan direction can help you save.
+Ceiling fans are the must-have home appliance for summer, but did you know that ceiling fans are also handy in the fall and winter?
+Changing the direction of your ceiling fan in the summer and winter not only makes you feel comfier, but it also allows you to adjust the thermostat and give your ac or heating unit a much needed break (your wallet will also get some much-needed rest, trust us).
+Here's everything you need to know about changing your ceiling fan direction and how it can help you save.

-For example, if the temperature in a room is 80 degrees, a ceiling fan set to rotate in a counterclockwise direction will make the room feel 72 degrees.
-This allows you to set the air conditioner thermostat at a higher temperature without forgoing comfort.
-Homeowners who use ceiling fans during the summer save as much as 40 percent on air conditioning bills.
+Cooling comfort is just a small benefit of using a ceiling fan in the summer.
+Homeowners who use ceiling fans during the summer can save as much as 40 percent on air conditioning bills.